 5.5.3.
-Determination of emissions due reduced congestion ( $LE{CON,y}$ )
+Determination of emissions Leakage due to reduced congestion ($LE{CONg,y}$)

-- 73. The project activity may reduce the number of remaining buses and potentially other vehicles on roads used by mixed traffic and, thus, also reduce congestion.
+- 95. The project activity may reduce the number of remaining buses and potentially other vehicles on roads used by mixed traffic and, thus, also reduce congestion.
 On the other hand, MRTS project activities may also reduce the road space available for conventional buses and individual transport modes.
-Therefore, two effects resulting from reduced congestion are considered: - (a) Induced traffic effect (or rebound effect), i.e. more trips of passenger cars on the "affected roads"; - (b) Changes in vehicle speed effect, i.e. change of emissions due to a reduced or increased speed of cars on "affected roads". - 74.
-In the cases that where the implementation of the project activity leads to a reduction of road capacity available for individual motorised transport modes, the impact of changes in congestion shall be monitored in the year 1 and 4 of the crediting period.
+Therefore, two effects resulting from reduced congestion are considered: - 96.
+The implementation of the project activity may have the following overall impacts on congestion: - (a) On the one hand, the project system may reduce the road space available for conventional buses and individual transport modes.
+This may result in a reduced road capacity available to the vehicles operating on that road prior to the project activity, which, in turn, may increase the congestion on that reduced road capacity and, therefore, lead to higher emissions: - (b) On the other hand, an implementation of the project system may provide a new road infrastructure.
+In this case, the project system will likely attract passengers from conventional modes of transport; as a consequence, the number of vehicles that will travel on the affected roads will reduce, resulting in reduced congestion.
+In this case, reduced congestion may have the following impacts relevant for GHG emissions: - (i) Induced traffic effect (or rebound effect), i.e. more trips of passenger cars on the "affected roads": - (ii) Changes in vehicle speed effect, i.e. change of emissions due to a reduced or increased speed of cars on "affected roads". - 97.
+In the cases that where the implementation of the project activity leads to a reduction of road capacity available for individual motorised transport modes, the impact of changes in congestion shall be monitored in the end of years 1 and 4 of the crediting period.
 In other cases (e.g. the project provides a new road infrastructure not taken from the existing road space in the city), monitoring of these changes is not required.
-This change in road capacity available for individual motorised transport modes may result from the reduction of road space due to the implementation of MRTS and/or a potential reduction of traffic flow due to the withdrawal of conventional public transport units as a result of the project activity.
+This change in road capacity available for individual motorised transport modes may result from the reduction of road space due to the implementation of MRTS and/or a potential reduction of traffic flow due to the withdrawal of conventional public transport units as a result of the project activity. - 98.
+To determine whether road capacity is reduced the following procedure shall be applied: - 99.
+Determination of the additional road capacity available to motorised transport modes - 100.
+The following equation below shall be applied to determines the additional road capacity, available to the transport modes remaining in operation, as a result of the implementation of project activity in the year when the project MRTS is intended to reach its planned capacity:

-&lt;sup>11 Emission reductions due to the speed increase of the traffic flow generally overweights the increase in emissions resulting from the traffic induction of passenger cars as a result of reduced congestion.
+9 Emission reductions due to the speed increase of the traffic flow generally overweights the increase in emissions resulting from the traffic induction of passenger cars as a result of reduced congestion.